Incredibly Moist and Easy Carrot Cake

 • TOTAL

 Frosting: Our creamy frosting recipe shared below is not a traditional cream cheese frosting.
 Thanks to whipped cream, it’s creamier and has soft peaks (you can see it in our video).
-We love it, but if you prefer a more traditional frosting, see the tips section below the recipe.
-We have provided instructions for a classic cream cheese frosting that works nicely with this cake.
+See the tips section below for a more traditional frosting.

 Makes 1 (9-inch) double layer cake (16 thin slices) or 22 to 24 cupcakes